lmalmud/csf-2024/csf_assign03/README.txt

 ./csim 1 1 4 no-write-allocate write-through lru
-l 0x5 1     tag is 1 and offset is 1, should be a load miss l 0x5 1     tag is 1 and offset is 1, should be a load hit l 0x6 1     tagis 2 and offset is 1, should be a load miss and EVICT the value present
+l 0x5 1     tag is 1 and offset is 1, should be a load miss l 0x5 1     tag is 1 and offset is 1, should be a load hit l 0x9 1     tag is 2 and offset is 1, should be a load miss and EVICT the value present